hail-is/hail/hail/www/index.md

 ### Citing Hail

-If you use Hail for published work, please cite the software.
+If you use Hail for published work, please cite the software and add a link to your work to our [growing list of Hail-powered science](references.md).
 You can get a citation for the version of Hail you installed by executing:

 ```python